ivan-rey-c-v/react_calendar/README.md

-# Simple React Calendar using the Context API
+# Simple React Calendar using the Context API and the new React Hooks

 ## Check it [HERE!](https://ivan-rcv-react-calendar.netlify.com/)